 4. Break down larger goals

 Even if you do everything right and set a goal that you’re eager to achieve, the bigger and long-term goals, like establishing an emergency fund, can seem daunting.
-To keep from getting discouraged in the long run, you should break those goals down into smaller checkpoints.
+To keep from feeling overwhelmed in the long run, you should break those goals down into smaller checkpoints.
 The emergency fund should be at least 3-6 months of your living expenses.
 Achieving this goal can be broken into one month checkpoints, until you reach or exceed your goal.
 Saving enough money to be able to live one month without an income is way less intimidating than trying to reach 6+ months.
-Reaching a few smaller goals that add up to one big goal can help keep you on task in your finances and improve your financial mindset.
+Reaching a few smaller goals that add up to one big goal can help keep you on task in your finances and improve your mental state with your money.

 5. Celebrate wins (big or small)

-After you break down your bigger goals and begin to achieve them, don’t forget to celebrate.
+After you break down your bigger goals into their building blocks and begin to achieve those checkpoints, don’t forget to celebrate.
 Allowing yourself a small reward when you meet one of your milestones is a necessary part of your financial journey.
 If you made your goal of achieving a credit score over 700, you should get dessert at your favorite ice cream shop.
 Paying off your debt is another financial milestone that should be celebrated; to treat yourself, you could purchase a bike, an easel, or another hobby item that you would use in your free time.
 These mini celebrations can keep you motivated, but make sure that they don’t break the bank.

 6.Surround yourself with encouraging people

-If friends and family constantly put you in situations that have a negative effect on your budget, it can begin to take a toll on you.
+If friends and family constantly put you in situations that have a negative effect on your budget and mental health, it can begin to take a toll on you.
 When possible, try to surround yourself with people who encourage you on your financial journey.
 These positive people will keep you accountable, instead of holding you back.
 You can even become supportive of each other on each of your own financial journeys.

 7. Learn more about the financial world